-Trying to figure out which robot vacuum cleaner is the right choice for your home?
+Trying to figure out which robot vacuum cleaner is the best choice for your home?
 We've compiled as much raw data as we can find to make it easy to choose.
-Below you can find ratings for robot vacuum cleaners with and without mopping.
+Below you can find ratings for the top robot vacuum cleaners with and without mopping.

 Hands-on, robot vacuum reviews are provided when available.
 Ratings are reviews are compiled from features, customer reviews, real-world testing and performance reviews.

 Select a single robot vacuum and compare it with others.
 Not sure where to start?
 Below we've inclued popular robot vacuum comparisons.
 If you're more interested in which specific models people are researching start with the list of all robot vacuum cleaners in our database by clicking the view all option.

 The following characteristics are worth considering for just about any robot vacuum shopper:

 While some robot vacuums are packed with technology to intelligently map your home and clean as efficiently as possible others make their way around by simply adjusting their course when bumping into objects.

 The latest and most accurate navigation and mapping technology is LiDAR.
 It's predecessor, vSLAM (Visual Simultaneous Localization and Mapping) is highly refined, and also a great option.
 Some higher end robots use both these technologies as well as AI-powered object recognition to avoid cords and messes pets may leave around a home.